 Bariatric surgery that leads to weight loss can also improve a variety of other health concerns, including metabolic syndrome, infertility, gallbladder disease, pregnancy complications, fatty liver disease, urinary incontinence, nonalcoholic steatohepatitis, and more.

 If you’re struggling with obesity, consult the experts in bariatric surgery at Long Island Laparoscopic Doctors.
-Find out how bariatric surgery can help you lead a healthier lifestyle..
-We’ll walk you through what to expect from bariatric surgery over the course of a free 10-minute call, or you can schedule an appointment to speak with a doctor in person.
+Find out how bariatric surgery can help you lead a healthier lifestyle.
+We’ll walk you through what to expect from bariatric surgery. schedule an appointment or call (631) 476-9296 to speak with a doctor in person.